 Covid-19 is a massive challenge not only for the global economy but for humanity as a whole.
 This is once in a lifetime black swan event which is going to rewrite the rules of businesses across geographies and industries.
-As the details and impact of this tragedy are still unfolding, here are the steps that Private Equity firms can take, which will significantly mitigate the risk in these tough times:
+As the details and impact of this tragedy are still unfolding, here are the steps that Private Equity firms can take, including Private Equity Operations outsourcing, which will significantly mitigate the risk in these tough times:

--Further infusion of cash: If the business has a long-term viability and would emerge victorious after the Covid-19 challenge, it might make sense to offer cash to the portfolio company as an equity or debt
+-Further infusion of cash: If the business has long-term viability and would emerge victorious after the Covid-19 challenge, it might make sense to offer cash to the portfolio company as an equity or debt

 Overall it can be concluded that if handled effectively, these times can very well turn out to be an opportunity for global private equity firms.
 The need is to be operationally agile and hyperactive.

 We wish as humanity we see through this challenge successfully and emerge stronger out of this.
 Stay Safe!!
 Stay Indoors!!

 The Author is the CEO of Magistral Consulting (www.magistralconsulting.com), a firm that helps global Private Equity firms in outsourcing operations.
 He can be reached at Prabhash.email@example.com for any queries.